-There is something special about slow-cooked food.
-You need a bit of patience - like with this slow-cooked beef tagine - but the end result is really worth the wait.
+You need a bit of patience to cook this slow-cooked beef tagine - but the end result is really worth the wait.

 It doesn’t take that long to prepare though, before it goes into the oven.
 You need to cook the tagine for about 2 hours but once it is in the oven, it pretty much takes care of itself.